New look rates notices

 Other essential services include health and community care, education, policing, justice and community safety, public transport, environment and nature reserves, emergency services, sport and recreation, tourism, and arts.

 The ACT Revenue Office sends out assessment notices regarding your rates in the post or by email.
 These notices contain your property details, your account number, itemised charges, and payment options and due dates.

 Assessments have different issue and due dates depending on the suburb in which your property sits.
 The ACT is divided into three sectors for billing.

 Due date for first

 How much are rates?

 The rates you pay depend on both the type and the value of the property you own.
 Visit the Calculating rates page to learn more.

 When do you pay rates?

 You can pay your rates either in one annual payment or in four quarterly instalments.
-To find out more, visit the Billing and payment page.
+To find out more, visit the Pay your rates page.
 You can nominate to receive your Rates and Land Tax Assessment Notices electronically by clicking here.